 Here are 5 ways to vet an agency.

-- Search online for brand mentions— PR firms are image makers and brand stewards.
+- Search online for brand mentions.
+PR firms are image makers and brand stewards.
 They deal in perception.
-They had better have good mentions in the media and in social networks.
-Google the name of the agency to see what type of mix they have (be sure to check “News” as well as “All”).
-Can you find advertising, pay per click mentions or credible media reported on their work?
+They had better have earned good mentions in the media and in social networks for themselves if they claim to do it for clients.
+Google the name of the agency to see what type of mix they have (be sure to check the “News” tab as well as “All”).
+Can you find advertising, pay per click mentions, or credible media reported on their work?
 That’s important, because any agency worth their salt should stay relevant with the press.

-- Review case studies, testimonials and blogs —These three elements are more important than any other content.
+2. Review case studies, testimonials and blogs.
+These three elements are more important than any other content.
 Are they taking the time to share their insights with the world?
 That should tell you a lot.
 If they are going to guide your business, you should be able to see what they have done for others and how they think about the PR business and marketing at large.

-- Call around— Don’t rely on the internet for all your information.
-Contact local chapters of trade groups like PRSA, IABC and even the local chapter of the Chamber of Commerce to inquire about the reputation of agencies.
+3. Call around.
+Don’t rely on the Internet for all your information, even if that’s what we’ve been trained to do.
+Contact local chapters of trade groups like PRSA, IABC and the local chapter of the Chamber of Commerce to inquire about the reputation of agencies.
 News distributions services are another good source.
 PR Newswire and Business Wire have relationships with agencies.
 You want to know about their style and client services.
 What is the reputation of the CEO or President?
 The culture of the agency is driven by the person at the top.
-If you’re really doing solid due diligence, you need to speak with clients: past and present.
+If you’re really doing solid due diligence, you need to speak with clients: both past and present.
 You need to hear a personal perspective on what it is like to work with the agency.
 What is the typical level of experience for account managers that service accounts?
 How did they resolve problems with account services?

-- What about industry experience?— This is a tricky one.
+4. Decide how you’ll prioritize industry experience.
 Is it helpful?
 Yes.
 Is it critical?
-Not necessarily.
-Unless you are determined to work with an agency with specific experience, you should be open minded with your evaluation of the PR practitioner.
-Often, strong capabilities in storytelling (how to identify and frame the story), the ability to access relevant reporters and influencers and the facility to generate consistent and meaningful results is paramount.
+Not always.
+Unless you are determined to work with an agency with specific niche experience, you should be open minded with your evaluation of the PR practitioner.
+Often, strong capabilities in storytelling (how to identify and frame the story) does not track in a straight line with years in the business.
+The ability to access relevant reporters and influencers and the facility to generate consistent and meaningful results is paramount.